 Meet The Discovery House Team

-The Discovery House ranks among the best drug and alcohol treatment centers in the country.
-Our drug and alcohol treatment center staff is composed of certified professionals who dedicate their lives to the successful long-term recovery of each client.
-We have on staff certified counselors and an administration team to help you every step of the way.
+The staff at The Discovery House is composed of certified professionals who have chosen to dedicate their lives to the successful, lasting recovery of each client.
+The team consists of certified counselors and a caring administration team to help you in every step of the way.

 What sets The Discovery House apart is the attitude of our staff and the experiences that each one brings to the program.
 We use an eclectic approach to treatment, combining different, proven techniques that are facilitated by our caring staff members.